University of the Philippines Mindanao

-The university offers nine undergraduate degree programs and five graduate program heavily inclined in research through its two colleges and one school; the university is the one of its kind in the Philippines to have a discipline in Agribusiness Economics (ABE), and is one of the three worldwide to have such a degree program.
+The university offers 12 undergraduate degree programs (1 associate, 11 bachelor) and 11 graduate programs (10 master, 1 doctorate) heavily inclined in research through its two colleges and one school.
+The university is the one of its kind in the Philippines to have a discipline in Agribusiness Economics (ABE), and is one of the three worldwide to have such a degree program.